- Can You help?

-Arizona Pain Specialists accepts most insurance plans, including government-sponsored plans and private commercial insurances.
-Our complete list of accepted insurances changes frequently, so be sure to call our patient concierge group (480-845-0423) or your insurer to verify contracting status.
-Arizona Pain Specialists accepts most plans from the following payers:
+Kansas Pain Management accepts most insurance plans, including government-sponsored plans and private commercial insurances.
+Our complete list of accepted insurances changes frequently, so be sure to call our office (913-339-9437) or your insurer to verify contracting status.
+Kansas Pain Management accepts most plans from the following payers:

 - UHC APIPA

 - Multiplan / Private Healthcare Systems (PHCS) / Admar

 - Veterans Administration (VA)

 For MRI, we accept all carriers listed above except:

 Additionally, medical liens and some insurances not listed above are accepted on a case-by-base basis.
 If your insurance company is not listed above, please call our knowledgeable front desk staff at 480-845-0423 for more information.
 Our office staff will work with you to explain your insurance benefits to you which often involves out of network benefits.
 We will work with you to make sure that if you are out of network we set up a plan that makes it affordable for you to see us.

 - What kind of treatments do you offer?